The island of Utsira, off the western coast of Norway, may be small, but its spirit and soul instantly capture your heart.

 The voyage can sometimes be rough but the ferry has stabilisers and roll control which helps in rough seas.

 Where to eat

 Dalanalstet (Pub Restaurant – Tel.
 418 52 330)

 Island Supermarket – Joker (Tel: 52 74 92 20)

-If you are visiting Norway, this enchanting, alluring and charismatic island must be on your Norwegian bucket list.
-Has anyone already visited?
-What do you think would be the main attraction for you to this island?
+If you are visiting Norway, then this enchanting, alluring and charismatic island must be on your Norwegian bucket list.
+Have you already visited?
 We’d love to hear from you, leave a comment below.

 After finishing my Law Degree I decided to become a teacher.
 I am passionate about teaching, learning and most of all, about inspiring others.
 Now, as a writer and blogger, I love sharing our travels and our musings on life’s journey.
 I hope, through these, we can play a part in inspiring you to do whatever ‘satisfies your soul’.